MI-OSiRIS/mi-osiris.github.io/documentation/nfs.md

 <h2>MSU</h2>

-OSiRIS storage is mounted on Globus / transfer nodes at MSU.
+HPCC users at MSU can access OSiRIS storage on globus-01.hpcc.msu.edu at /mnt/cephfs.
+After login you will need to run 'kinit' and enter your password to manually obtain Kerberos credentials.

 <h2>Mounting on your own client</h2>